-Your GM dealer has a product for cleaning your vehicle's glass.
-Should it become necessary, you can also obtain a product from your GM dealer to remove odors from your vehicle's upholstery.
+Your dealer/retailer has a product for cleaning your vehicle's glass.
+Should it become necessary, you can also obtain a product from your dealer/retailer to remove odors from your vehicle's upholstery.

 Do not clean your vehicle using the following cleaners or techniques: